Tracheomalacia: Treatment

 Life is usually saved if the airway is opened via a hole in the throat.
 If a person survives, they may have symptoms, but usually will get better after the airway is reopened.
 If the symptoms are severe enough, treatment may be needed.
-These range from medical management over mechanical ventilation (both continuous positive airway pressure (CPAP), or bi-level positive airway pressure (BiPAP) to tracheal stenting and surgery.
+These range from medical management over mechanical ventilation (both continuous positive airway pressure (CPAP) or bi-level positive airway pressure (BiPAP)), to inserting a tracheal stent and surgery.

 Surgical techniques include aortopexy, tracheopexy, tracheobronchoplasty, and tracheostomy.
 The role of the nebulised recombinant human deoxyribonuclease (rhDNase) remains inconclusive.